t-murash/LAMMPS-UEFEX/README.md

 * [LAMMPS](https://lammps.org/)
 * [RutledgeGroupMIT/UEF](https://github.com/RutledgeGroupMIT/UEF)

 **(Note)** The UEF package has already been included in LAMMPS.
-You do not need to get the UEF package from this site.
+You do not need to get the UEF package from the Rutledge Group's site.

 ```
 wget https://download.lammps.org/tars/lammps-stable.tar.gz